doersino/UnicodeMathML/README.md

 *The initial development of UnicodeMathML was part of [my Master's thesis](docs/doersing-unicodemath-to-mathml.pdf).*

+### Status

+Generally consistent with Sargent's tech note, some edge-cases that aren't precisely specified might be iffy.
+Abstract boxes are largely unimplemented due to insufficient specification.

 ## Getting Started

 For a **first look**, check out...